-5. District manager shall make every effort to use neutral judges, if they are available.
+- 5. District manager shall make every effort to use neutral judges, if they are available.
 Directors are encouraged to bring extra judges to the district tournaments or to identify to the tournament manager persons who are qualified and available to judge.
 Hired judges must be in at least their second year after graduating from high school.
-However, hired judges can be in their first year after graduating from high school - if they have no association with any of the schools participating in the tournament.

-NOTE: District managers can require each school to bring a second judge.

-- 6. Oral critiques are not permitted in any event. - 7.
-Judges shall provide complete written comments on all ballots in order to make the experience educational. - 8.
+However, hired judges can be in their first year after graduating from high school.
+However, hired judges can be in their first year after graduating from high school.
+However, hired judges can be in their first year after graduating from high school if they have no association with any of the schools participating in the tournament.
+NOTE: District managers can require each school to bring a second judge. - 6.
+Oral critiques are not permitted in any event. - 7.
+Judges will provide complete written comments on all ballots in order to make the experience educational. - 8.
 If a judge requires clarification of a rule prior to completing his/her ballot, the judge shall consult only the tournament manager. - 9.
 Cell phones and other electronic communication devices may not be turned on while in the preparation rooms, the competition rooms, or in the awards ceremony.
 EXCEPTION: Cell phones can be turned on in competition rooms to be used as timing devices, but they cannot be used for any other function during rounds of competition.